 The FATCA Reporting Deadline is the same day a person’s tax returns are due to be filed, including extensions.

-In other words, if a filers receives an extension to file their tax returns, the FATCA filing requirements for Form 8938 also go on extension.
+In other words, if a filer receives an extension to file their tax returns, the FATCA filing requirements for Form 8938 also go on extension.

-The United States is one of only a handful of countries on the planet the taxes individuals on their worldwide income.
+The United States is one of only a handful of countries on the planet that taxes individuals on their worldwide income.

 What does that mean?